-So let’s get down to business.
-Although I didn't pay for my flight, I flew on the understanding that I'd report back the good, the bad and (if it came to it) the ugly.
+Disclosure: although I didn't pay for my Royal Brunei flight, I flew on the understanding that I'd report back the good, the bad and (if it came to it) the ugly.
 As ever, as always.
 Otherwise, what's the point?
 Check out my other reviews here to see for yourself.

-Chairs fold flat to sleep with an array of positions in between for relaxing plus a cotton covered duvet and proper pillow to help you get to sleep.
-There’s plenty of storage beneath your feet and above your head but few pockets within reach when you're seated.
+The business class seats fold flat to sleep, with an array of positions in between for relaxing.
+Crew provide a cotton covered duvet and proper pillow to help you get some rest.
+You'll find plenty of storage beneath your feet and above your head but few pockets within reach once you're seated.

 Staff were attentive, exceptionally polite, quiet and friendly.
 They had a few issues to contend with that I think result from it being first flight nerves and routines (they ran out of fast track cards, for example, and forgot my meal - but did their best to address these issues in a kind manner.
 Unfortunately, as a result I didn't get to try the main menu but did get a rehydrated noodle-based dish instead.)
 As in the Kingdom of Brunei itself, there is no alcohol served.

 What is a stopover like in Brunei?